sensu/sensu-docs/content/sensu-go/5.17/guides/email-handler.md

 [Assets][8] are shareable, reusable packages that help you deploy Sensu plugins.
 In this guide, you'll use the [Sensu Go Email Handler][3] asset to power an `email` handler.

-Use the following sensuctl example to register the [Sensu Go Email Handler][3] asset for Linux AMD64:
+Use the following sensuctl example to register the [Sensu Go Email Handler][3] asset:

 {{< highlight shell >}}
 sensuctl asset add sensu/sensu-email-handler -r email-handler